ivg-design/LottiePlayerTauri/README.md

 # Lottie Player Application (WIP)

 ## Overview
 The Lottie Player Application is a dynamic Tauri-based platform currently under development.
 It is designed for animators and developers who wish to interact with Lottie animations.
-The application enables users to select, view, and control Lottie animations embedded in `.json` or `.html` files, and will be available as a compiled multi-platform application.
+The application enables users to select, view, and control Lottie animations embedded in `.json` or `.html` files, and will be available as a compiled multi-platform application .

 ## Features
 - **File Selection:** Choose individual or multiple files or folders containing Lottie animations.